Is it SIBO Syndrome or Lyme Disease?

 Antibiotic treatment

-Antibiotics are usually the first line of defence against bacterial overgrowth in most people.
-Even if test findings are ambiguous or no testing is done, doctors may begin this treatment if your symptoms and medical history strongly suggest this is the cause.
+Antibiotics are usually the first line of defense against bacterial overgrowth in most people.
+Even if test findings are ambiguous or no testing is done, doctors may begin this treatment if your symptoms and medical history strongly suggest bacterial overgrowth as the cause.
 If antibiotic treatment is ineffective, testing may be done.

-Antibiotics can typically drastically lower the amount of aberrant microorganisms in a short period of time.
-However, bacteria can resurface if the antibiotic is stopped, thus treatment may be required for a long time.
-Some persons with a loop in their small intestine may not require antibiotics for a long time, while others may require them on a regular basis.
+Antibiotics can typically drastically decrease the number of aberrant microorganisms in a short period.
+However, bacteria can resurface if the antibiotic is stopped; thus, treatment may be required for a long time.
+Some people with a loop in their small intestine may not require antibiotics for a long time, while others may require them on a regular basis.

-To assist minimise bacterial resistance, doctors may alternate between medicines.
+To help minimize bacterial resistance, doctors may alternate between medicines.
 Antibiotics kill most bacteria in the intestine, both normal and pathological.
-As a result, antibiotics might exacerbate some of the conditions they're supposed to treat, such as diarrhoea.
+As a result, antibiotics might exacerbate some of the conditions they're supposed to treat, such as diarrhea.
 This problem can be avoided by switching between various medicines.

 Nutritional assistance